Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Grow closer to another party member, improving your cooperation.
 Both party members must select this downtime activity in order to gain its benefits.
 Until you next complete a rest:

 - you have advantage on any skill check made to attempt to help each other them on skill checks
-- you have advantage on any skill checks or attack rolls made to use the Treat, Break Grapple or Expose actions to benefit each other
+- you have advantage on any skill checks or attack rolls made to use the Treat or Break Grapple minor actions to benefit each other

 ## Challenge